lasseebert/swm/README.md

 ## Usage

+SWM is meant to be assigned to shortcuts and will always work on the currently active window.

+For example, I have configured my `Super-1` - `Super-4` to place the current window in the four corners of my screen.

 ### Moving windows

-Move windows with the move subcommand.
+Move windows with the `move` subcommand.
-It accepts parameters x and y which can both be specified in percentages of free screen space.
+It accepts parameters `x` and `y` which can both be specified in percentages of free screen space.

 Examples: